ngrq123/bright-chatbot-tutorial/README.md

 ## Introduction to `Wit.ai` Natural Language Processing (NLP)

-Wit.ai is a NLP service that provides a user-friendly interface that facilitates easy training of your Facebook Messenger chatbot.
-Using Wit.ai’s own NLP engine, Wit.ai is essentially used to build the “brain” of Bright chatbot.
+Wit.ai is a NLP service that provides a user-friendly interface to facilitate training your Facebook Messenger chatbot.
+Using its own NLP engine, Wit.ai is essentially used to build the “brain” of Bright chatbot.

 ### Creating a Customised `Wit.ai` Application